-Playable in both co-op multiplayer and as a solo board game, Gloomhaven in Tabletop Simulator has plenty to keep you playing the board game online with friends (or by yourself) before its upcoming board game sequel, Frosthaven, finds its way onto tabletops both virtual and real.
+Playable in both co-op multiplayer and as a solo game, Gloomhaven in Tabletop Simulator has plenty to keep you playing with your friends (or by yourself) before its upcoming sequel, Frosthaven, finds its way onto tabletops both virtual and real.

 2. Xia: Legends of a Drift System

 Explore the depths of space in the sci-fi sandbox